ronaldoussoren/pyobjc/docs/api/module-objc.rst

    Split an encoded Objective-C signature string into the encoding strings for separate types.

-   :param typestring: an encoded method signature (byte string)
+   :param bytes typestring: an encoded method signature
    :return: list of type signatures
-   :type typestring: byte string
-   :rtype: list of byte strings
+   :rtype: list[bytes]

 .. function:: splitStructSignature(typestring)

+   :param bytes typestr: and encoded signature for a struct
-   Returns (structname, fields). *Structname* is a string or :data:`None` and *fields* is a list of (name, typestr) values.
+   :return: ``(structname, fields)``. *Structname* is a string or :data:`None` and
+            *fields* is a list of (name, typestr) values.
 The *name* is a string or :data:`None` and the *typestr* is a byte string.
+   :rtype: tuple[str|None, list[tuple[str|None, bytes]]]

-   Raises :exc:`ValueError` when the type is not the type string for a struct type.
+   :raise ValueError: The *typestring* is not the encoding of a C struct

-.. function:: repythonify(object [, type])
+.. function:: repythonify(object, type=b"@")

-   Internal API for converting an object to a given Objetive-C type and converting it back again.
+   Convert *object* to an Objective-C value and back to Python.

+   :param object: Value to pass to the bridge
+   :param bytes type: The C type that should be used as the intermediate.
+   :return: The value of *object* after converting it to Objective-C and
+            back again into Python.

 Framework wrappers